-Business owners, both small and large, don't want to have their own money tied up in shipments of goods that could, for example, take four to six weeks or more to arrive from an overseas manufacturer.
+Business owners, both small and large, don't want their own money tied up in shipments of goods that could take four to six weeks or more to arrive from an overseas manufacturer.

 1. Trade Finance Reduces Payment Risk